 12 47 N, 44 59 E

-The guide continues that Yemen “is a tourist’s country” that “holds so many treasures that appeal to any open-minded visitor.
+An on-line travel guide extols Yemen as a “tourist’s country” that “holds so many treasures that appeal to any open-minded visitor.
 The sights are amazing, the people are friendly, their culture is unique, and their food is tasty.”

-Of course, these two descriptions are not mutually exclusive and we’ve found a little bit of both here.
-The people in this ancient home to the Queen of Sheba are friendly, the sights amazing, and the food scrumptious.
-The locals have had some time to practice, as this is one of the oldest inhabited places on earth.
+These two descriptions are not mutually exclusive, and we found a little bit of both here.
+The people in this ancient home of the Queen of Sheba are friendly, the sights amazing, and the food delicious.
+The locals have had some time to practice — this is one of the oldest inhabited places on earth.

 But al-Qaeda is also here.
-Tourists visiting the northern part of the country were targeted and killed as recently as 2009.
-And two minor explosions that occurred when we were in Aden (which we’ll describe in a second blog) will prolong the image that the country suffers from a “general lawlessness.”
+Tourists visiting the northern part of the country were targeted and killed recently.
+And two bombs were set off mere blocks away from us while we were in Aden, prolonging the image that the country suffers from a “general lawlessness.”

 But we get ahead of ourselves.

-Entering Aden Harbor was dramatic.
-The buildings of the city are nestled among a series of jagged, dry, tan-colored hills that rise close to the sea, the center of the city itself being a dormant volcano, aptly known as “Crater.”
-As we sailed around the headland and moved toward the city, a huge Yemeni flag – red, white, and black in horizontal bands, trimmed in gold- came into view, waving in the wind atop a flagpole that was sky-scraper tall, Aden’s hills smoldering in the background.
+So entering Aden Harbor was dramatic in more ways than one.
+The buildings of the city are nestled among a series of jagged, dry, tan-colored hills that rise from the sea.
+The center of the city is itself an enormous dormant volcano, aptly known in Arabic as the “Crater.”
+As we sailed around the headland and moved toward the city, a huge Yemeni flag – red, white, and black in horizontal bands, trimmed in gold- came into view, waving in the wind atop a flagpole that was sky-scraper tall, Aden’s hills waving in the background behind a smoldering heat.